keenehh/wordle-solver/README.md

 # wordle-solver

-This will be a wordle solver
+This is a wordle solver that is composed with all of the possible answers.
+To make the program type make.
+After type ./wordle.